-Travel back in time and experience the sights, sounds and feel of life on a traditional 1800s farm.
+Travel back in time and experience the sights, sounds and feel of life on a traditional 19th century farm.
 Guides in period clothing, using first-person interpretation, portray the lives of the original settlers and demonstrate some of the skills needed to survive.
 Explore how the farm changed throughout the 1800s with the advent of new technology.
-Experience life in the past through hands-on demonstrations and activities that are fun for the whole family.
+Get a true sense of life in the past through hands-on demonstrations and activities that are fun for the whole family.

 We have special tour packages available for larger groups, so please call our office 570-992-6161 to plan your group visit.

 Allow approximately three hours to complete a full tour of our farm.
 We recommend arriving no later than 2:30pm to enjoy all of stops and activities.

 - Quiet Valley has a number of historic buildings that help tell the story of life on a rural homestead in the 19th century.
 Buildings include: 1820s granddaddy cabin, 1820s cellar kitchen, 1850s bank barn, 1820s farm house bedroom, 1890s addition to the farm house including a parlor and kitchen and 1893 one room school house.
 In addition, Quiet Valley has a number of outbuildings, gardens, animal enclosures, gift shop, and demonstration areas.

 - Demonstrations and activities take place in many of the historic buildings to better show what life was like during the 1800s.

 - On the historic tour our interpreters use first person interpretation; this means that they are pretending to be a person living in the 1800s to create a more realistic and accurate historical experience for you, our visitors.

 - Throughout the summer, there are special events and highlight demonstration.
 Visit our Summer Highlights page to find out what special activities are taking place the day you visit!

-- Some days throughout the summer horse and wagon rides are offered.
-These are weather dependent and are a small additional fee.
+- Some days throughout the summer horse-drawn wagon rides are offered.
+These are conditions dependent and are a small additional fee.

 Helpful Hints and Tips